Chief coffee maker, tech. support, bookkeeper, janitor • February 2003-present

-BTS works with small and medium businesses and non-profit organizations, building websites, blogs, online shops and assisting with their web presence.
+I work with small and medium businesses and non-profit organizations, building websites, blogs, online shops and assisting with their web presence.
+I also work on a contract basis with tech teams on larger projects.

-Before hanging out my shingle in 2003, I worked for what is now Bloomberg BNA (1995-1998) in Washington, DC, managing the electronic publishing of the company's suite of tax resources, offered initially on CD-ROM and then on the web.
+Before becoming a freelancer, I worked for what is now Bloomberg BNA (1995-1998) in Washington, DC, managing the electronic publishing production of the company's suite of tax resources, offered initially on CD-ROM and then on the web.
 I worked as an independent consultant with Patuxent Software from 1999-2002.
 (In 1998, I took a year off to backpack around the world with my husband.
 It was totally worth it.)

 I believe that organizations should be able to manage their websites themselves if they want to, and provide training and tools to make that possible, as well as assistance for whatever they don't have the time or inclination to tackle themselves.
 I favor simple and intuitive websites that provide a compelling and informative user experience.
 To that end, I try to keep pace with the latest standards in website development, usability, responsive web design and accessibility (web standards for people who need or want alternatives in how they access online information), as well as easy-to-use website tools.
 Working in the exciting, deadline-driven, and often chaotic world of legal publishing convinced me that boring things like planning, organization and breaking projects down into small, manageable steps are the keys to a successful project.